 - Exploration, understanding and optimization of alpha-dominated (high-gain) burning plasmas are critical issues for all approaches to fusion. - The tokamak is a cost-effective vehicle to investigate alpha-dominated fusion plasma physics, and its coupling to advanced toroidal physics for MFE.
-The tokamak is technically ready for a next step to explore fusion plasma physics. - The FIRE compact high field tokamak can address the important alphadominated plasma issues, many of the long pulse advanced tokamak issues and begin the integration of alpha-dominated plasmas with advanced toroidal physics in a \$1B class facility. - The FIRE design point has been chosen to be a "stepping stone" between the physics accessible with present tokamaks and the physics required for the ARIES vision of magnetic fusion energy.
-FIRE is the "Goldilocks" approach. - A dual track plan for Magnetic and Inertial Fusion including strong base programs and near-term alpha-dominated burning plasma experiments would provide a strong science foundation for fusion while providing visible deliverables by ~ 2010.
+The tokamak is technically ready for a next step to explore fusion plasma physics. - The FIRE compact high field tokamak can address the important alphadominated plasma issues, many of the long pulse advanced tokamak issues and begin the integration of alpha-dominated plasmas with advanced toroidal physics in a \$1B class facility. - The FIRE design point has been chosen to be a "stepping stone" between the physics accessible with present tokamaks and the physics required for the ARIES vision of magnetic fusion energy. - A plan is being developed for an Advanced Tokamak Next Step that will address physics, engineering and cost issues in FY 2000-1 with the goal of being ready to begin a Conceptual Design in 2002.